lia-simeone/mini-projects/Blue_Apron/write_up.md

 ![alt text](https://github.com/lia-simeone/mini-projects/blob/master/Blue_Apron/week_index.PNG "Week index") Side note: I used the user_fulfillment_history dataset for my modeling, so user age was equal to week index for this data.

 At this stage I was fairly confident a model built only on user age would not be predictive but I built a model anyway to use as a reference point.
-I then built a model using user age and the user history variable I described above and I was above to see a massive improvement.
+I then built a model using user age and the user history variable I described above and I was able to see a massive improvement.
+Details about the user history variable and the modeling approach are described below.

 ![alt text](https://github.com/lia-simeone/mini-projects/blob/master/Blue_Apron/modeling%20results.png "ROC Curve")